The Revenge of Pirate Jeanne de Clisson, The Lioness of Brittany

-In the midst of the Hundred Years War between England and France, an enraged French woman named Jeanne de Clisson took to the sea with a fleet of warships, where she mercilessly hunted down ships of King Philip VI to avenge her husband’s death.
-For her ferocity, she eventually acquired the name The Lioness of Brittany.
+In the midst of the Hundred Years War between England and France, an enraged French noblewoman turned pirate named Jeanne de Clisson took to the sea with a fleet of warships.
+She mercilessly hunted down the ships of King Phillip VI to avenge her husband’s death.
+For her ferocity, she eventually became known as the Lioness of Brittany.

 Jeanne de Clisson was born into an affluent French family in 1300 and spent most of her life as a noblewoman.
 She was married off to a wealthy man, Geoffrey de Châteaubriant at the age of 12 and had two children.
-Some time after his death, Jeanne remarried, this time to Olivier de Clisson, who was an important Breton noble that spent years in service defending Brittany against the English.
+Sometime after his death, Jeanne remarried, this time to Olivier de Clisson, who was an important Breton noble that spent years in service defending Brittany against the English.

 By way of background, when the Duke of Brittany died with no male heir in 1341, both King Edward III of England and Phillip VI of France saw an opportunity.
 Brittany lay between their kingdoms and would provide either a useful foothold or buffer to invasion.
 This issue, combined with King Edward’s claim to French territories and to the crown itself, formed the basis of the Hundred Years War .

 Thus, King Phillip VI took Charles de Blois’s advice and had Olivier captured and tried with treason.
 On August 2, 1343, he was executed by beheading at Les Halles.
 Olivier's head was then sent to Nantes and displayed on a pole outside the castle of Bouffay.

 Jeanne, enraged and bewildered over her husband's execution, swore vengeance against both the King and Charles de Blois.

-The Black Fleet
+The Black Fleet Rises

 In her efforts to keep the English Channel completely free of French ships, she formed an alliance with the English, laundering supplies to their soldiers for battles.
-She continued her work as a pirate even after the death of her enemy, King Philip VI, in 1350.
+She continued her work as a pirate even after the death of her enemy, King Phillip VI, in 1350.

-Jeanne de Clisson fought as a pirate for thirteen years.
-When her quest for revenge ended, it was not through losing a battle, nor was it through the French authorities finally catching up with her.
-Jeanne found love in English noble Sir Walter Brentley, who had been King Edward III’s lieutenant during a campaign against Charles de Blois.
-She married Sir Walter in 1356 and settled into a quiet life in the Castle of Hennebont in France, which was a territory of her Montfort allies, and later died there in unknown circumstances.
+In fact, Jeanne’s story comes to a close as she found love with an English noble named Sir Walter Brentley.
+He had been King Edward III’s lieutenant during a campaign against Charles de Blois.
+She married Sir Walter in 1356 and settled into a quiet life in the Castle of Hennebont in France, which was a territory of her Montfort allies, and later died there of an unknown cause.

 It should be noted that actual verifiable references relating to Jeanne’s life and exploits are limited, though they do exist.
 Historical records include a French judgement of late 1343 condemning Jeanne as a traitor and ordering the confiscation of her lands.
 In 1345, records from the English court indicate Edward granted her an income from lands he controlled in Brittany and she is mentioned in a truce drawn up between France and England in 1347 as a valuable English ally.

-Nevertheless, it is almost certain that many tales about the Lioness of Brittany have been exaggerated over the years, such as accounts of Jeanne taking great delight in personally beheading French crew members with an axe, and other such legends.
+Nevertheless, it is almost certain that many tales about the Lioness of Brittany have been exaggerated over the years, such as accounts of Jeanne taking excessive delight in personally beheading French crew members with an axe, and other such legends.